-In "How to build a fire" we will discuss the proper procedures for building and maintaining a fire in your wood smoker.
+In “How to build a fire” we will discuss how to build a fire in your wood smoker using wood.

 I grew up building fires since we always warmed our house in the winter with wood and one of my chores was to build a fire in the den each morning.